 Tuesday, November 7

 Tyler Bailey, Jesse Bullard IV, and Christa Williams are running for Columbia City Council District At-large.

 Incumbent Will Brennan and Moe Baddourah are running in Columbia City Council District 3.

 Please note that Ward 17 will be voting at the Midlands Tech Student Center, 316 Beltline Blvd for this election.

 Join the Sherwood Forest Neighborhood Association

-Become a member or renew your membership now for 2023!
+Become a member or renew your membership!